Function of a Notary Public

-A Notary Public is a public officer whose function it is:
+A Notary Public is a public officer whose function is to:

-- To attend and certify, by his signature and official seal, certain classes of documents, in order to give them credit and authenticity; and
+- Attend and certify, by signature and official seal, certain classes of documents in order to give them credit and authenticity;

-- To take acknowledgments of deeds and other conveyances and certify the same; and
+- Take acknowledgement of deeds and other conveyances and certify the same; and

-- Submit application and a notary public bond ($25,000) to the Judge of Probate.
+- After approval, obtain a notary public surety bond in the amount of $50,000;

 The office of Notary Public is a serious and responsible public office and should not be taken lightly.
 Abuse of the office or irresponsibility in the performance of notarial duties can result in grave consequences.
 If a Notary Public has doubts about the propriety of any action, he or she should seek competent professional advice before he or she acts.

 Notary Public Applications may be submitted in person or mailed with the $10 fee and self-addressed stamped envelope to the correct division: